CONNECTING LIVERPOOL TO THE WORLD

 We have an open joining policy for members and welcome competitive networks large and small to join and enjoy not only the local connectivity options at the exchange but to make use of the business networking opportunities, the range of public talks we put on throughout the year and the various peering workshops for members that we organise.

-Thanks to the time and sheer dedication from our community, we’ve had some good successes so far: we’ve build the worlds first internet exchange in a shipping container, we’ve launched a city wide LoRaWAN (open and free internet of things network) around Liverpool and we’ve built the UK’s largest city wide community computing project that helps scientists around the world solve the world’s biggest problems in health and sustainability; by simply recycling the regions old computers and putting them to better use.
+Thanks to the time and sheer dedication from our community, we’ve had some good successes so far: we’ve built the worlds first internet exchange in a shipping container, we’ve launched a city wide LoRaWAN (open and free internet of things network) around Liverpool and we’ve built the UK’s largest city wide community computing project that helps scientists around the world solve the world’s biggest problems in health and sustainability; by simply recycling the regions old computers and putting them to better use.

 Today we’re busy building the Internet within the Liverpool City Region, making it faster, higher quality and more cost-effective and a help our local economy as we demonstrate how open Liverpool is to the Digital world.